 Natural Sciences - Physics Option, B.A.

 The B.A. in Natural Sciences serves as a waiver program for the Single Subject Teaching Credential in Science.
-Please contact Mr. Jaime Arvizu, College of Science and Mathematics counselor, for advising and more information at 559.278.5173.
+Please contact CSM Advising and Resources Center (ARC) at 559.278.4150 for advising and more information.

 1. Major Requirements (77 units)

 Natural Science (3 units)

 American Government and Institutions (PLSI 2), Multicultural and International (MI), and Upper-division writing

 4. Sufficient elective units to meet required total units (varies)

 * G.E. and MI courses can be double-counted with major requirements.
 See advisor for details.

 Advising Notes for all Options within the Natural Sciences Major